 If so, starting a handyman service will allow you to tap into the skills and resources you already possess.

 Handymen are in more demand than ever before.
 Woodshop and skilled trade programs have been de-emphasized in education in favor of white-collar academic degrees.

 This means that fewer and fewer people have the skills to repair and maintain their homes and major appliances.

-To get started, all you need is:
+To get started, all you need is the following: